How to Regulate Your Nervous System When Life Feels Like Too Much

 The techniques above work in the moment.
 But nervous system regulation is also a long-term practice — a way of building a more resilient baseline so that you are less easily dysregulated in the first place.

 Sleep is the foundation.
 Nothing regulates the nervous system more effectively than consistent, sufficient sleep.
-Not optimised sleep, not tracked sleep — just enough, regularly.
+Not tracked sleep, not optimised sleep — just enough, regularly.
+As a mother, this is the hardest one for me.
+But it is also the one that changes everything else.

 Time in nature.
 Even brief exposure to natural environments measurably reduces cortisol and activates the parasympathetic nervous system.
 A ten-minute walk outside is not indulgence.
 It is medicine.

 Connection.
 The nervous system is a social organ.
 It regulates most effectively in the presence of safe, calm people.
-If you are chronically dysregulated, look at who you spend your time with and how much genuine connection you have.
+If you are chronically dysregulated, it is worth looking honestly at who you spend your time with and how much genuine connection — not performance, not managing — you actually have.

 Less input.
 Constant stimulation — screens, noise, information, notifications — keeps the nervous system in a low-grade state of activation.
 Periods of quiet are not a luxury.
 They are required for the system to reset.